• About

 Is Szechuan Sauce vegan?

-A super delicious spicy sauce that does not overwhelm the flavours of the other ingredients in the sauce.
+A super delicious spicy sauce that does not overwhelm the flavors of the other ingredients in the sauce.
 A bit of sugar and tomato sauce perfectly balances the spicy factor.
-Fresh ginger and garlic give this sauce a distinctive aroma and flavour, whereas the lemon juice and soy sauce provide a perfect sour base to the Szechuan sauce.
+Fresh ginger and garlic give this sauce a distinctive aroma and flavor, whereas the lemon juice and soy sauce provide a perfect sour base to the Szechuan sauce.
 This Schezwan sauce recipe is the best Schezwan sauce homemade version you may ever have!!

 You can also try other vegan sauces like a green dipping sauce, and carrot chutney as a part of your meal.

-Reasons to ❤️ Vegan Szechuan Sauce
+Reasons to ❤️ Szechuan Sauce

 I am sure you are going to love this because of the following reasons: